dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 An example may help.

-It might be useful to create a function that changes the color of text in a cell based on the cell’s value.
-Try as you might, however, you can’t write such a function.
+It might be useful to create a function that changes the color of text in a cell based on the cell's value.
+Try as you might, however, you can't write such a function.
 It always returns an error value.

 Just remember this: A function used in a worksheet formula returns a value.
-It doesn’t perform actions with objects.
+It doesn't perform actions with objects.

 That said, this rule has a few exceptions.
-For example, here’s a Function procedure that changes the text in a cell comment:
+For example, here's a Function procedure that changes the text in a cell comment:

 Function ChangeComment(cell, NewText)